Minerva Teichert: Lost work

+Conservation

 In March 2021, the LDS Church announced that historic murals had been removed from the interior of the Salt Lake Temple during a renovation project aimed at increasing temple capacity.
-As part of a similar project, it was also announced that nearly 4000 square feet of murals painted by Teichert would be removed from the Manti Utah Temple.
-The plan called for the murals at both temples to be "carefully photographed and documented before removal," and noted "some of the original portions are being preserved in the church's archives."
+As part of a similar project, it was also announced that nearly 4000 square feet of mural painting by Teichert would be removed from the World Room of Manti Utah Temple.
+The mural covered the entire interior wall surface of the room, which Teichert's grandson described as the Latter-day Saint equivalent of the Sistine Chapel.
+Plans called for the murals at both the Manti and Salt Lake temples to be "carefully photographed and documented before removal," and noted "some of the original portions are being preserved in the church's archives."

 The plan attracted considerable public outcry, and 12 days later, officials amended the plans for the Manti Temple, announcing their intent to secure the advice of art preservation experts.
-In May, it was announced the Teichert murals would remain in place, and instead of making the planned interior changes at the Manti Temple, the church would build the Ephraim Utah Temple seven miles away.
+In May, it was announced the Teichert mural would remain in place, and instead of making the extensive planned interior changes at the Manti Temple, the church would build the Ephraim Utah Temple seven miles away.

+Teichert's mural in the Manti Temple underwent conservation efforts by Parma Conservation between fall 2021 and spring 2024.
+Following this and associated renovations to the temple, the murals were viewable by the general public for the first time since 1985 during an open house in March and April 2024.
+The Church History Department indicated the art was in "very good condition" and that, following minor repair, about 98% of the mural was original, giving an overall appearance very close to Teichert's original work.
+Conservation workers also removed potentially problematic protective varnish that had been applied to the lower 8 feet of the mural during earlier preservation efforts, replacing it with modern, conservation-grade varnish over the entire mural surface for the first time.